items ready to be packed for a trip

 a suit packed in a Halfday Garment Duffle Bag

 Overall, I think the Halfday Garment Duffle is a nice bag with a clever design.
 Plus, despite the name that implies it’s made for short trips, the bag is plenty large enough to hold a week’s worth of clothes — including a dress outfit and change of shoes — assuming you don’t need a lot of layers.
-Because of this, I foresee myself taking on many future road trips.
+Because of this, I foresee myself taking it on many future road trips.

 Why road trips specifically?
 There are a few reasons for that, starting with the size.
 Even though the bag didn’t feel too heavy after I packed it and tried lifting it, I really don’t want to have to lug it around an airport (while also carrying a backpack).
 Plus, although you may be able to fit a 3-1-1 bag in the side pocket or position your toiletry bag in an easily accessible way, neither strikes me as a great option, making for a slight hassle at TSA.
 For those reasons, I’ll be sticking with my roller bag for air travel.
+That said, I am curious if I’d feel differently about the 40L edition and if that smaller size on paper translates in person.

 So, is the Halfday bag worth the price?
 I think that will depend on how (and how much) you plan to use it.
 Personally, I do think $100 is a bit steep for my anticipated usage — although the coupon I found that took it down to $78 before taxes feels a bit better.
-Still, I am excited to use the bag and see how it holds up.
+Still, I am excited to continue using the bag and see how it holds up.
 Plus, if I can avoid having to hang a suit in the backseat of my car, that’s a big win for me.
-With that, I’ll be sure to report back on my continued experience with the Halfday garment duffle.
+With that, I’ll be sure to report back on my ongoing experience with the Halfday garment duffle.

 Per FTC guidelines, this website may be compensated by companies mentioned through advertising, affiliate programs or otherwise.
 (Note: advertising relationships do not have any influence on editorial content.
 Advertising compensation allows Money@30 to provide quality content for free.
 All editorial opinions are those of Kyle Burbank.)